scottdotjs/zendesk-flatfile/README.md

 # Zendesk export flat file maker

+## ⚠️ Warning

+This program was written in 2017 and probably doesn't work any more.

 ## Description

 This is a tool, written in Perl, to convert a Zendesk Support JSON export file